 There are seven separate and distinct Colleges, with six of the Colleges sharing contiguous space.
-The streets that establish the perimeter of Campus Safety's patrol jurisdiction for the following colleges: Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Pitzer College, Pomona College and Scripps College are Foothill Boulevard to the North, Claremont Boulevard to the East, First Street to the South and Harvard Avenue to the West.
+The streets that establish the perimeter of Campus Safety's patrol jurisdiction for the following colleges: Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Pitzer College, Pomona College and Scripps College are Foothill Boulevard to the North, Claremont Boulevard to the East, First Street tothe South and Harvard Avenue to the West.
 Additional details of the patrol jurisdiction for each campus are described below.

 The exception to this is Keck Graduate Institute, which does not reside on the same parcel of land.
-KGI's borders and Campus Safety's patrol jurisdiction include: First Street to the North, Indian Hill Boulevard to the East, Arrow Highway to the South, and South Cambridge Avenue to the West.
+KGI's borders include: First Street to the North, Indian Hill Boulevard to the East, Arrow Highway to the South, and South Cambridge Avenue to the West.
+KGI employs their own private security company and is not serviced by TCCS Campus Safety as of 7/1/23.

-The Claremont Colleges Services (TCCS), Claremont McKenna College (CMC), and Pitzer College own The Pit, also known as the East Campus property, which is currently undeveloped land.
+Claremont McKenna College (CMC), owns The Pit, also known as the East Campus property, which is currently undeveloped land.
 This parcel of land borders Foothill Boulevard to the North, Monte Vista Avenue to the East, Arrow Route to the South and Claremont Boulevard to the West.

-Set back off of Foothill Boulevard: Claremont Graduate University, Harvey Mudd College, Pomona College, Scripps College and TCCS own parcels of undeveloped land known as the North Campus Property.
+Set back off of Foothill Boulevard: Claremont Graduate University, Harvey Mudd College, Pomona College, Scripps College and TCCS own parcelsof undeveloped land known as the North Campus Property.
 One specific parcel of North Campus Property is Pitzer College's Robert Redford Conservancy.
 All this land is bordered by the backyards of residential housing not affiliated with the Colleges to the North, Mills Avenue to the East, Foothill Boulevard to the South, and the Rancho Santa Ana Botanical Gardens to the West.

-The Rancho Santa Ana Botanical Gardens are affiliated with the Claremont Colleges, although are not owned or controlled by The Claremont Colleges.
+The California Botanic Garden is affiliated with The Claremont Colleges, although it is not owned or controlled by The Claremont Colleges.

 Set back off the main street and north of Foothill Boulevard resides the Claremont Collegiate Apartments (CCA), which is Claremont Graduate University housing.
-CCA is bordered by TCCS undeveloped land that was formerly a golf course to the North, the Rancho Santa Ana Botanical Gardens to the East, the School of Theology, which is affiliated with the Claremont Colleges, but not owned or controlled by TCCS, to the Southeast, Via Los Altos to the Southwest, and Via Zurita Street to the West.
+CCA is bordered by TCCS undeveloped land that was formerly a golf course to the North, the California Botanic Garden to the East, the School of Theology, which is affiliated with the Claremont Colleges, but not owned or controlled by TCCS, to the Southeast, Via Los Altos to the Southwest, and Via Zurita Street to the West.